The following instructions refer to Freetouch v1.1 and earlier. For v1.2 and newer, click here.

 Once activated, the other tabs will become active and the License Key tab will display the status of your license:

 Navigate to the General tab and enter a unique Host Name for this machine.
-This will be used to help the Freetouch support team identify this machine if troubleshooting is required.
+This will be used to help the Freetouch Help Center team identify this machine if troubleshooting is required.

 The Inactivity Timeout sets the numbers of seconds of user inactivity before a Freetouch session is automatically disconnected.
 The default time is 30 seconds.